Oslandia/citygml2pgsql/README.md

 A CityGML to SQL converter
 ==========================

-citygml2pgsql converts buildings found in a CityGML file to PolyhedralSurface insert statements aimed at PosgresSQL/PostGIS.
+citygml2pgsql converts buildings found in a CityGML file to MultiPolygon insert statements aimed at PosgresSQL/PostGIS.

 Usage
 ======